Ratheshprabakar/Leetcode-30DayMayChallenge/README.md

 [Solution](https://github.com/Ratheshprabakar/Leetcode-30DayMayChallenge/blob/master/Day9.c)

 ---
-***Day 12*** :You are given a sorted array consisting of only integers where every element appears exactly twice, except for one element which appears exactly once.
+***Day 12(Single Element in a Sorted Array)*** :You are given a sorted array consisting of only integers where every element appears exactly twice, except for one element which appears exactly once.
 Find this single element that appears only once.

 Example 1: